ABOUT THE SOCIAL & HEALTH RESEARCH CENTER

 Chronic disease states originate from inherent (genetic) or developmental (environmental) processes.
 The SAHRC approach is to study developmental processes that contribute to the cause of disease in poor and underserved populations.
 SAHRC considers gaps in parenting, schooling, work opportunities, neighborhoods, mass media, corporate conduct, and government policy as environmental factors programming disease early in life.
 Thus SAHRC offers health programming aimed at these socio-environments and evaluation of program implementation to promote health and prevent disease in high-risk populations.

-The SAHRC also implements the BieneStar Healthy Lifestyle Advocacy.
+The SAHRC also implements the BieneStar Healthy Lifestyle Adult program.
 This program is based on the Centers for Medicare and Medicaid Services’ (CMS) intensive behavioral therapy for obesity (BTO).
-The BieneStar follows the programming schedule set by CMS: one 15-minute session every week the first month; two a month for the next two to six months; and one a month seven to 12 months (20 sessions a year).
+The Bienestar program follows the programming schedule set by CMS: an introductory/get to know you session with one of our certified lifestyle coaches,16 sessions every week the first four months; 2 a month for the next five months; and 1 a month for the next 3 months (30 sessions a year).
+Participants then also have the option of quarterly maintenance sessions during their second year.
 The material is bilingual and the sessions teach participants skills and behaviors related to physical activity and nutrition; the relationship between health behaviors and chronic disease; and knowledge about the health consequences of obesity, type 2 diabetes and cardiovascular disease.
 A study in the America Journal of Preventive Medicine showed that clients in the BieneStar decrease 0.104 kg of weight per session attended.
 The BieneStar is now recognized by the Centers for Disease Prevention and Control as a Proven diabetes and obesity prevention program.

 Tools to evaluate health program effectiveness are just as important as the health program itself.
 Objective measures exist to measure fitness, body fat, and biomarkers of chronic disease control.
 A gap exists, however, in tools to measure quality and quantity of food consumption.
 SAHRC investigators have published studies showing the inaccuracy of existing tools to measure dietary intake.
 It is important to improve dietary intake assessment because obesity and its co-morbidities are considered to be the most prevalent nutritional disease in the United States.
 To improve the accuracy of tools to measure dietary intake, SAHRC investigators were awarded a United States Department of Agriculture grant to develop a technology to assess dietary intake.
 The technology to improve accuracy, time, and cost of collecting dietary information is the Digital Food Imaging Analysis (U.S. Patent No. 9,424,495).
 This innovative health care technology uses smart phones, cameras and software to analyze the dietary intake of children in schools and of patients in primary care clinics.